all fired up: the clé guide to using tile in your fireplace

 a recessed surround, created with foundry flats in sand cast instantly creates a backdrop for this log burner. design + photography: place interiors.

-whatever your fireplace looks like, tile is always a chance to add character and architectural detail in a space that doesn’t have any. want to echo an archway? create a tile arch on your fireplace. think linear is too predictable? add some angles. let yourself get creative.
+whatever your fireplace looks like, tile provides an opportunity to add character and architectural detail in an unexpected space. want to echo an archway? create a tile arch on your fireplace. think linear is too predictable? add some angles. let yourself get creative.

 one of the questions that frequently comes up is how to keep things clean when you’re playing with fire–or more aptly, smoke, ash, firewood, pellets, etc. start by accepting that regardless of the tile you choose, it will inevitably accumulate the tell-tale signs of use–which it should: we’re big believers in patina! but some tiles require a bit more maintenance than others, and this should factor into your ultimate choice.

-glazed tile, which has already been through a firing process, is easily cleaned. this includes zellige (except natural) and eastern earthenware. this also applies to glazed brick like architect’s palette and modern farmhouse brick. specific cleaning instructions and product recommendations can be found on each product page and in our tile guides.
+glazed tile, which has already been through a firing process, is easily cleaned. this includes zellige (except natural) and eastern earthenware. this also applies to glazed brick like architect’s palette and modern farmhouse brick. specific cleaning instructions and product recommendations can be found on each product’s web page, under the material guidelines section at the bottom of the page.

 cement tile is also easily cleaned; however, you must seal it properly and maintain the sealed tile over time. unglazed tile, including thin brick, will also need to be sealed because of its porous surfaces, but be aware that not all tiles in these collections are usable for this space. remember to check the product specifications for each tile collection as well as each colorway.